sdot-team/sdot/doc/power_diagram_py.md

 ## Periodicity

 Periodicity is handled in sdot by virtual seed affine transformations.
-Everytime a user add a transformation `T` (internally represented as a matrix), sdot virtually adds a copy of the seed with `T` and `inverse( T )` transformations.
+Everytime a user adds a transformation `T` (internally represented as a (nd+1)² matrix), sdot virtually adds a copy of the seed with `T` and `inverse( T )` transformations.

 In this example, we add periodicity along the `y` axis: